franciscojesuslara/fibroclust/README.md

 ```

 To replicate the results, download data and put them into folder **data** folder.
 Specifically:
+## Preprocessing and feature extraction
+The steps followed to preprocess the data and to extract the features from the database is located in features_extractio.ipynb.
+However, Due to privacy concerns, the data used in this project cannot be shared to protect the privacy and confidentiality of the participants involved.

 ## To obtain different results of data-driven models